So, what’s wrong with merit-based enrollment?

-deserve or be worthy of (something, especially reward, punishment, or attention).
+Deserve or be worthy of (something, especially reward, punishment, or attention). “the results have been encouraging enough to merit further investigation.”

 “Meritocrats accept inequality as proper.
 As long as opportunities are equal, outcomes need not be.
 Of course this ignores that opportunities are not equal but it also legitimises the increasing bifurcation of our society.
 Since the elite no longer live with the masses, work with them, socialise with them the concerns of ordinary citizens don’t register.”